Skip to main content

 • Knee fractures.
 Depending on their severity and location, knee fractures may require casts, splints, braces, surgery and physical therapy.

 • Meniscus tears.
 These tears in the cartilage of the knee are often sports-related.
 But they can happen to anyone.
-For small tears, rest and medication may be all that's needed.
-More serious tears can be repaired with a minimally invasive surgery called knee arthroscopy followed by physical therapy.
+For small tears, rest and medication may be all that’s needed.
+More serious tears can be repaired by our team with a minimally invasive surgery called knee arthroscopy, followed by physical therapy.

 keeping well e-newsletter